mathias/projects/docs/neighborhood-server.md

 See https://github.com/mathias/projects/issues/3 and previous work described in the [README section on the Solar Webserver project](https://github.com/mathias/projects#solar-webserver-project).

-Since the READMe might change or the Issue may get closed, here's a restatement of what the goals are:
+Here's a restatement of what the goals are:

 I intend to build a "solar ebook library" and neighborhood server for my yard.
 The hardware will be: